The Boston TV Dial: WBZ-TV

 Station History

-WBZ-TV signed on for the first time on June 9, 1948, as New England's first commercial television station, beating WNHC-TV (now WTNH) in New Haven, Conn., to the air by a week.
+WBZ-TV (channel 4) signed on for the first time on June 9, 1948, as New England's first commercial television station, beating WNHC-TV (now WTNH) in New Haven, Conn., to the air by a week.
 As part of the Westinghouse family of stations, WBZ-TV joined the NBC television network.
 The station's studios and transmitter were housed in a state-of-the-art facility at 1170 Soldiers Field Road in Boston's Brighton neighborhood, along with sister station WBZ 1030.

 WBZ was a New England television pioneer, presenting live broadcasts of Boston institutions such as the Red Sox, as well as daily local newscasts.
 The “Boom Town” kids' show, starring Rex Trailer, was an early favorite.

 On August 31, 1954, channel 4 went dark suddenly as Hurricane Carol sent WBZ-TV's 680-foot self-supporting tower toppling over the studios and across Soldiers Field Road.
 A temporary transmitter was soon erected on a standby tower, and a short time later, WBZ-TV moved its transmitter to the WNAC-TV site above Malden Hospital.
-In the meantime, construction was started on the new 1200-foot tower in Needham, which went on the air in 1957.
+In the mean time, construction was started on the new 1200-foot tower in Needham, which went on the air in 1957.

 In subsequent years, WBZ-TV continued its tradition of local programming, including “Evening Magazine” in the 1970s and 1980s, and “People Are Talking” in the 1980s and early 1990s, along with an ever-increasing diet of local news.